XiaoruiZhu/SurrogateRsq/README.md

-# SurrogateRsq: an R Package for the surrogate R-squared, a goodness-of-fit measure for the models with categorical response
+# SurrogateRsq: an R Package for evaluating the goodness of fit using the surrogate R-squared

 <!-- badges: start -->